Object.create()

 o = Object.create(Object.prototype, {

-// foo is a regular 'value property'
+// foo is a regular data property

-// bar is a getter-and-setter (accessor) property
+// bar is an accessor property

 bar: {